hathach/tinyusb/readme.markdown

 tinyusb is an open-source (BSD-licensed) USB Host/Device/OTG stack for embedded micro-controllers, especially ARM MCUs.
 It is designed to be user-friendly in term of configuration and out-of-the-box running experience.

 In addition to running without an RTOS, tinyusb is an OS-awared stack that can run across RTOS vendors.
-For the purpose of eliminating bugs as soon as possible, the stack is developed using [Test-Driven Development (TDD)](tests/readme.md) approach
+For the purpose of eliminating bugs as soon as possible, the stack is developed using [Test-Driven Development (TDD)](tests/readme.md) approach.
+More documents and API reference can be found at http://docs.tinyusb.org

 ![tinyusb diagram](http://docs.tinyusb.org/images/tinyusb_overview.png)